tsharmaMW/Distributed-Data---Replication/Distributed Data - Replication.md

 A logical log for a relation DB is usually a sequence of records describing writes to DB tables at the granularity of a row.

-Advantage: Leader and folower can run on different versions of DB software or even different storage enginers, since logical log is decoupled from the storage engine internals (backward compatible).
+Advantage: Leader and folower can run on different versions of DB software or even different storage engines, since logical log is decoupled from the storage engine internals (backward compatible).

 ---